colin861209/Hems-Ccode/README.md

 Realtime_data is getting the data from the hardware, including the Vsys, Psys, Pload, Pbat, Psolar, Prect, P_1, P_2, P_3, Vfc, Pfc, Psell, lx, lx_power, PV_tmp and SOC.

-Get all this value by many communicate protocol,
+Get all this value by many communication protocol,

 => use Modbus RTU to get the lx & lx power & tempture,